DOV-Vlaanderen/saga-watem/docs/gettingstarted.md

 ![img14](img/gui-watem.png)
 *Figure 5: Water erosion calculation based on LS*

-- Treatment erosion calculation (tool 'watem-3', used to be module 3.5, see legacy).
+- Tillage erosion calculation (tool 'watem-3', used to be module 3.5, see legacy).
 Tillage erosion is not included in the annual Potential soil erosion map per plot.